yunqu/PYNQ-base-derivative/README.md

 The make flow provided in this repository has to be run under Linux.
 The entire flow is **automated**.

+This repository also facilitates the automated flow for building SDx/Vitis platforms.
+Note that starting from Xilinx 2019.1 tools, SDx tools are gradually deprecated.

 ## Quick Start

 To use the make flow, the following steps have to be followed: